Nevue Fine Art Marketing

 1. You Can Start With Little to No Investment

 One of the great things about selling art prints on Etsy is that you can start with little to no investment.
-You only need a printer and some paper, and you can start selling your prints.
+You only need a printer and some paper to start selling your prints.
 If you are new to selling prints, you can also use a print-on-demand site like Printful.

 Printful is an on-demand printing and eCommerce drop shipping service that empowers entrepreneurs to start their own businesses.